 If you’re paying someone to manage your portfolio, just like taxes, the fees you pay also reduce your return.
 Management fees vary depending on the type of services you need and the firm you use.

 But even if you manage your own portfolio, you’re probably paying mutual fund expense ratios, which are fees mutual funds charge for fund management and administration, marketing, and distribution.
 In 2019, the average mutual fund expense ratio was 0.45%.

 To give you an idea of how even small fees can diminish your expected return, let’s consider a $10,000 mutual fund investment in a tax-advantaged retirement account.
-We’ll assume that the fund’s expense ratio is 0.45%, and your average annual market return is 10%.
+We’ll assume that the fund’s expense ratio is 0.45% and your average annual market return is 10%.
 After 30 years, the investment would grow to $154,302.
-However, if the fund is, say, an ETF that has an expense ratio of 0.10%, the same investment after 30 years would be worth $169,797—that’s $15,495 more.
+However, if the fund is, say, an ETF with an expense ratio of 0.10%, the same investment after 30 years would be worth $169,797—that’s $15,495 more.

 Just because an advisor charges more, it doesn’t mean you’ll get better service.
 Shop around before you settle on an advisor to work with.

 Even if you invest in 100% equities in a tax-deferred account for at least 10 years and hold investments with very low fees, your results still may differ from the 10% benchmark return.
 Why?
 There are a few reasons.

 Various Market Sectors and Stocks Have Different Returns